lupyuen/lupyuen.github.io/src/auto2.md

 1. Every day we build __Mainline NuttX (Upstream)__ every day with GitHub Actions. [(See this)](https://lupyuen.github.io/articles/auto#appendix-build-nuttx-with-github-actions)

-    Also daily we run our __Automated Testing__ to verify that the Upstream Build boots OK on PineCone BL602.
+    Also daily we run our __Automated Testing__ to verify that the Upstream Build boots OK on PineCone BL602. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/upstream-2022-05-22)

     (Upstream Build doesn't include the LoRaWAN Stack)

-2. Every 2 weeks (roughly), we merge Upstream NuttX into our __Downstream Branch__.
+2. Every 2 weeks (roughly), we merge Upstream NuttX into our [__Downstream Branch__](https://github.com/lupyuen/incubator-nuttx/tree/downstream).

     GitHub Actions triggers a build for the __Downstream Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/downstream/.github/workflows/bl602-downstream.yml#L7-L272)

-    Our __Automated Testing__ verifies the Downstream Build with LoRaWAN on PineCone BL602.
+    Our __Automated Testing__ verifies the Downstream Build with LoRaWAN on PineCone BL602. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/downstream-2022-05-10)

 3. If the Downstream Branch has tested OK, we merge the Downstream Branch to the __PineCone (Release) Branch__.

     GitHub Actions triggers a build for the PineCone Branch.

-    Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602.
+    Our __Automated Testing__ verifies the PineCone (Release) Build with LoRaWAN on PineCone BL602. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/release-2022-05-10)

 4. If the PineCone Branch has tested OK, we __merge the PineCone (Release) Branch__ to the PineDio Branch.

     GitHub Actions triggers a build for the __PineDio Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/master/.github/workflows/bl602-commit.yml#L7-L272)

-    We run our __Automated Testing__ on PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel.
+    We run our __Automated Testing__ on PineDio Stack to verify that the PineDio Build works OK with LoRaWAN and Touch Panel. [(Like this)](https://github.com/lupyuen/incubator-nuttx/releases/tag/pinedio-2022-05-10)

 That's what we do today to keep PineCone and PineDio Branches in sync with NuttX Mainline.

+(We do the same for NuttX Apps, just before every merge of NuttX OS)

 ![Merge Updates From PineDio Stack to PineCone](https://lupyuen.github.io/images/auto2-merge2.jpg)